hkbarton/drop/README.md

 # Drop

-A lightweight distribute deploy system writing in NodeJS
+A lightweight, configuration-free distribute deploy system writing in NodeJS